manzt/juv/README.md

 _What package version(s)?_ _What if we forget to activate the virtual environment?_

-In my opinion, the gold standard for a "getting started" guide should be a **single command** (i.e, no guide).
+The gold standard for a "getting started" guide should be a **single command** (i.e, no guide).

 ```sh
 <magic tool> run notebook.ipynb
 ```

 However, this gold standard has long been out of reach for Jupyter notebooks.
 Why?

-First, **virtual environments are a leaky abstraction**, and one deeply ingrained in the Python psyche: _create_, _activate_, _install_, _run_.
+First, **virtual environments are a leaky abstraction** and deeply ingrained in the Python psyche: _create_, _activate_, _install_, _run_.
 Their historical "cost" has forced us to treat them as entities that must be managed explicitly.
-In fact, an entire ecosystem of tooling and best practices are oriented around supporting long-lived environments, rather than assumming something more ephemeral.
+In fact, an entire ecosystem of tooling and best practices are oriented around supporting long-lived environments, rather than more ephemeral.
 End users separately _create_ and then _mutate_ virtual environments with low-level tools like `pip`.
 The manual nature and overhead of these steps encourages sharing environments across projects - a poor practice for reproducibility.

 Second, **only Python packages could historically specify their dependencies**.
 Lots of data science code lives in notebooks, not packages, and there has not